 [1]{\cellcolor[HTML]{D9EAD3}{#1}} [1]{\cellcolor[HTML]{FFF2CC}{#1}} [1]{\cellcolor[HTML]{EA9999}{#1}} [1]{\cellcolor[HTML]{F4C2C2}{#1}}

 Table~\ref{tab:data_analysis1} summarizes the results for these three categories.
 To further evaluate legal compliance, for websites that provide revocation \emph{within the same interface}, we count the number of steps required to revoke consent based on Figure~\ref{fig:data_collection}.
-Figure~\ref{fig:within_rev} (in the Appendix) shows examples of these categories. \\
+Figure~\ref{fig:within_rev} (in the Appendix) shows example screenshots for each of these categories.